arnicas/nlp-tips-and-tricks/spacy_components.md

 nlp.add_pipe("combine_acronym_parens", after="transformers-ner")
 nlp.initialize()
 ```
-Note after you do the "initialize" you can still add rules.
-The rules will get WIPED OUT if you add them before the init, though.
+Note that after you do the "initialize" you can still add rules.
+The rules will get WIPED OUT if you add them before the init, though!
+Hard won lessons.

-### Overriding a Textcat Classification With Entity Rules
+### <a name='OverridingaTextcatClassificationWithEntityRules'></a>Overriding a Textcat Classification With Entity Rules

 ```
 from spacy.language import Language